tunbridgep/augmentique/docs/mod_integration.md

 Once the code has been updated, it's important to ensure all the outfit pickups are added to the maps.

 `t3d` files are provided within the `_Map Patches` folder.
 Simply load each map in the editor, go to `File->Import Level`.
-Make sure to select "Import Contents into existing map".
+Make sure to select "Import Contents into existing map", then hit save.
+Rebuilding should not be necessary.

 *Note: Some maps will likely crash the editor upon loading.
-To load them, ensure the Mode setting in the 3D view is set to Map Perp*
+To load them, ensure the Mode setting in the 3D view is set to Map Persp*

 ## Creating new Outfits